 How I started tennis

-It all started in West Virginia with a simple phrase: “Why not try?”
+It started in West Virginia with a simple question: “Why not try?”

-Before going to the United States, I only played badminton.
-With the intense pressure of high school, I had very little time for sports each day, and tennis was completely foreign to me.
+Before coming to the United States I had only played badminton.
+High school left little time for sports, and tennis was completely foreign to me.

-When I first arrived in that small West Virginia town, I felt pretty unsure of myself.
-It was my host family that changed everything.
-They smiled and encouraged me: “Zi, why not try the tennis team?”
-Even though I had absolutely no experience, their somehow moved me.
-And just like that, I joined the North Marion tennis team.
+When I arrived in that small West Virginia town, I wasn’t sure of myself.
+My host family changed that.
+They smiled and said, “Zi, why not try the tennis team?”
+I had no experience at all, but something about the way they asked moved me.
+So I joined the North Marion tennis team.

 North Marion tennis team

-I remember being so incredibly excited for practice!
+I couldn’t wait for practice.
 The scheduled time never felt like enough.
-According to the rules, students finished training at 4:00 PM, but I stayed behind to practice extra every single time.
-Coach Mason still remembers that during the first week, we often practiced until it was too dark to see the ball, while my host mom waited patiently by the court for me to finish so we could have dinner.
-Later on, even the senior players got inspired and started staying late to practice with me.
-The coach said my passion “infected everyone,” completely transforming the team’s atmosphere.
-Fighting and improving alongside everyone made me feel like I truly belonged.
-The team’s record also turned around - from a dismal 0-15 to a stunning 10-7.
+Students were supposed to finish at 4:00 PM, but I stayed late every day.
+Coach Mason still remembers that first week, when we often practiced until it was too dark to see the ball, my host mom waiting by the court so we could go home for dinner.
+Soon the seniors started staying late too.
+The coach said my passion “infected everyone.”
+Fighting and improving alongside everyone made me feel like I belonged.
+The team went from 0-15 to 10-7.

 Riding the yellow school bus to away games was fun.
-As the bus wound through the hills of West Virginia, the melody of Country Roads would often play in my ears - “Take me home, country roads…” I can’t remember the wins or losses of the matches anymore, but the high-fives after a seamless play with my partner Sam (we went 6-1 in doubles!), the cheers from my teammates, and my host family rooting for me from the sidelines are all unforgettable.
+As the bus wound through the hills, Country Roads would often play in my ears - “Take me home, country roads…” I’ve forgotten the scores by now.
+What I remember: the high-fives with my doubles partner Sam (we went 6-1), the cheers from my teammates, my host family rooting for me from the sidelines.

-I even made the local newspaper, described as someone who “actively integrated into and influenced the team.”
-Seeing the report and photos warmed my heart.
+The local newspaper wrote about me as someone who “actively integrated into and influenced the team.”

 Making an impact - Times West Virginian